I am getting Cold Water when I selected Warm or Hot

 |Warm||80 - 85|

 |Cold||55 - 65|

 |Tap Cold||Tap Cold|

-Water enters the unit from two valves on the rear of the appliance.
+For most washers, water enters the unit from two valves on the rear of the appliance (we have a few models that only have one inlet valve).
 One valve regulates the hot water and the other valve regulates the cold water.
+See image below.
 The water flows into the tub from the upper rear section of the unit.
 If the unit has a dispenser water flows through the dispenser.
 Only one valve will cycle on at a time.
 The unit will first dispense cold water at the beginning of every wash cycle regardless of the water temperature selection.
 The washer senses the temperature at the bottom in the tub and not at the incoming valve where the water enters the appliance.

 You must also take into consideration where you are located.
 Based on the ground temperature if you select a cold wash, you can invariably see the unit bring in warm water in order to take the water to the required temperature.
 For example, someone who lives in a colder region may see the unit alternate between cold and warm water even though they may have selected a cold wash.
 This is because the tap water temperature may be too cold for a cold wash and the unit will compensate to bring the water temperature to an acceptable level to provide best cleaning.

 The same is true for people living in a hot region.
 The tap water may be warmer than normal and so if you request a warm wash the unit may never make a request for hot water since the water entering the appliance will be at the proper wash temperature coming out of the water line.